w00dstuck/vps/README.md

 <img src="https://i.gyazo.com/41c16f834411757cbc7d651fd41e1817.png" alt="rewards" class="inline"/>

 ## Issues and Questions
 Please open a GitHub Issue if there are problems with this installation method.
-Many helix team members activel support people installing masternodes and can provide assistance in the helix Discord channel.
+Many helix team members actively support people installing masternodes and can provide assistance in the helix Discord channel.
 Here is a Discord invitation:

 https://discord.gg/sbgdcdv